Structured Logging

 -

-Event streams: Structured data for analytics/auditing (dedicated file)
+Event streams: Structured data for analytics/auditing (dedicated handler with raw JSON format)

 Event streams and diagnostic logs serve different purposes and should be treated separately.
-Log forwarders can then: - Parse application logs with the appropriate schema - Parse workflow events as pure JSON - Route each to different destinations (e.g., Elasticsearch for logs, PostgreSQL for events)
+Log forwarders can then: - Parse application logs with the quarkus-logging-json schema - Parse workflow events as pure JSON (no wrapper) - Route each to different destinations (e.g., Elasticsearch for logs, PostgreSQL for events)

 Log Forwarder Integration